Skip to content

 • Aphasia - this poster illustrates strategies to utilize when communicating with someone who has aphasia.

-Please email us for copies of these posters
+Please email us for copies of these posters.
+French versions of these posters are available upon request.

 Handout: Visual Field Deficit